Georgia Burke: Early life and career

 Burke was born on February 27, 1878, in La Grange or Atlanta, Georgia, to a minister and a nurse.
 She attended Claflin University and New Orleans University and worked as a public school teacher in Wilson, North Carolina.
-Due to a slapping incident by superintendent Charles L. Coon towards another teacher, Burke, along with other colored teachers at the school, protested the incident by resigning from her teaching position and continued teaching at another school.
+Due to a slapping incident by superintendent Charles L. Coon towards another teacher, Burke, along with other coloured teachers at the school, protested the incident by resigning from her teaching position and continued teaching at another school.
 Burke later moved to New York City, where she attended Columbia University in 1929.

 During a visit to Lew Leslie's first rehearsal of Blackbirds of 1928, a friend of Burke's urged her to sing St. Louis Blues in front of the rehearsal cast, where Leslie had walked in and—among hearing her voice—persuaded her to join the pre-existing choir for Blackbirds of 1928.
 She was given a year's leave from teaching but never returned to her former teaching career.